 With a heavy heart, we share the sad news that Ilia Salita passed away on June 29, 2020, from cancer.
 Ilia was a dear friend, colleague, mentor and leader, especially in these challenging times.
 We will feel his loss profoundly.
 He left an indelible mark on our organization, those who knew and loved him, and on the Jewish people.

-Ilia Salita lead Genesis Philanthropy Group’s efforts to engage and inspire young Jews around the world, build vibrant communities, support Jewish culture and build bridges to ensure a robust Jewish future.
+Ilia Salita lead Genesis Philanthropy Group’s efforts to engage and inspire young Jews around the world, build vibrant communities, support Jewish culture and build bridges to ensure a robust Jewish future, until his untimely passing in June 2020.

 An alumnus of Moscow State University, Ilia started his career in academia, later moving into the private sector, focusing on strategic planning, business development and community-centric marketing.